 "Almost everyone was quicker than George but if he landed ....
 That was it."

-Holyfield went on to say Tyson and Tua looped many of their shots and insisted those punches were easier for him to defend against because those vollies travelled further than straight punches.
+Holyfield went on to say Tyson and Tua looped many of their shots and insisted those punches were easier for him to defend against because those volleys traveled further than Foreman's straight punches.

-"[But] If they threw one down the middle, that [can] get you."
+"[But] If they threw one down the middle, that [can] get you," the boxing icon added.

 Holyfield didn't compare and contrast the punching power of Tyson and Tua but strongly hinted their power wasn't as intimidating as Foreman's.